 N209 Community Pediatrics (Jacobi Medical Center)

 The goals of this elective are: Develop an understanding of the importance of non-medical issues on pediatric health.
 Be aware of the impact of cultural issues on the medical encounter and health in general.
 Be aware of the impact of economics on children’s health and the resources available to families.
 Be aware of the impact of environmental issues on children’s health and development.
 Learn to identify problems in community and design-implement solutions through advocacy.
-Learn about Disabilities Studies and how society impacts people with disabilities.
-To accomplish these goals, the student will: Participate in a model cross-cultural clinic: The Ilyria (Albanian) Clinic.
-Conduct a “shopping trip” to purchase pediatric items.
+To accomplish these goals, the student will: Attend pediatric clinic in an ethnically-diverse primary care setting.
+Spend a day in Family Court with lawyers specializing in representing and advocating for disenfranchised families.
+Conduct a shopping trip to “purchase” pediatric items.
 Become familiar with health insurance options and the impact of access to care on health needs.
 Assist in preparing and serving lunch at a center for homeless families.
 Conduct a home visit (with attending physician) with emphasis on the home environment.
-Accompany a case manager from the “SKIP” agency to visit a technology-dependent child at home.
-Attend “Safety City” and assist with teaching 3rd graders about safety.
+Accompany a case manager to visit a technology-dependent child at home.
 Participate in teen parenting classes conducted at JMC.
 Spend a day at St. Mary’s Hospital-a long term care facility for children.
+Participate in Stop Urban Violence, a clinic dealing with victims of adolescent gang violence.
+Attend an international travel clinic.
+Spend a day with a lactation consultant.
 Attend the Family Advocacy Program with Dr. Olga Jimenez (center for abused children at JMC).
-Accompany a disabilities educator as she experiences her life as a young adult with profound physical impairment.
+Participate in a program teaching about healthy choices to local elementary school children.